chiphamthao/flower-bouquet-builder/README.md

 ```
 python3 server.py
-open browser (preferably Google Chrome) and go to http://127.0.0.1:5001/ to load and view website
 ```
+Then, open browser (preferably Google Chrome) and go to http://127.0.0.1:5001/ to load and view website